Water...After love, the most precious thing on earth.

 Yes, a compost toilet is the answer.

 It would mean, no more black waste water and a valuable gain for the compost heap.
-Another project for the future.
+We do have a "dry toilet" in the garden, see below.

-So, for the time being, we have mixed waste water that needs to be cleaned.
+So, for the time being, as far as the house is concerned, we have mixed waste water that needs to be cleaned.

 At Finca La Tierra we have our own well, that, up till now, has given us sufficient water.